duttaprat/GraphPPI/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+# Citation
+If you use this work, please cite it as
+@article{dutta2019graph,
+  title={Graph-based Hub Gene Selection Technique using Protein Interaction Information: Application to Sample Classification}, author={Dutta, Pratik and Saha, Sriparna and Gulati, Saurabh}, journal={IEEE Journal of Biomedical and Health Informatics}, year={2019}, publisher={IEEE}
+}